By Hannes Loubser on March 16, 2017

 Here in Dubai, mums often ask me: Can I train while pregnant?

-- No big changes…yet – the first tri-mester things can go on as normal.
-Significant changes will come after the 2nd tri-mester, for now keep doing what you are doing.
+- No big changes…yet – the first trimester things can go on as normal.
+Significant changes will come after the 2nd trimester, for now, keep doing what you are doing.
 Some activities like high impact running or jumps will be reduced, but hardly any activity will be eliminated immediately.
 The fitter you are before pregnancy, the less you have to change at this stage.
-Stick only to what you are used to do.
+Stick only to what you are used to doing.

 - We don’t make Olympic athletes of pregnant ladies – this is not the time to push you to your absolute limit.
-But you can train often, effectively and with propose.
+But you can train often, effectively, and with purpose.
 Your training regimen needs to be based on your abilities prior to pregnancy and current fitness levels.
 This is not the time to train to exhaustion.

 - You aren’t useless or extremely fragile – Start off at 3 times a week training, this will mainly be based on your exercise regimen and fitness levels before your pregnancy.
 When one combines mobility and light training sessions along with strength training sessions, one can train just about every day.

 I know a mother of a lovely new baby girl who still managed to do handstand walks a few weeks before her delivery date.
 I won’t recommend this to every soon-to-be-mom but it just goes to show what you are capable of.

 Another mom managed to do CrossFit throughout her whole pregnancy, she was criticized daily and was told that she didn’t deserve to be a mom, but she kept training as she knew her own body and knew she was feeling just fine.
 Today both mom and baby are very healthy, and no! the bay wasn’t born with a sixpack 🙂

 Once again I won’t recommend this to everyone, but it supports the fact that if you are pregnant it doesn’t render you useless.